thesandboxgame/sandbox-smart-contracts/docs/tutorials/writing-tests.md

     it("should do something", async function () {
         const {contract, user1} = await setup1();
         const ret = await contract.someMethod(user1);
-        // Chai and waffle matchers are very nice!!! expect(await token.balanceOf(wallet.address)).to.equal(993);
+        // Chai and waffle matchers are very usefull!!! expect(await token.balanceOf(wallet.address)).to.equal(993);
         expect(BigNumber.from(100)).to.be.within(BigNumber.from(99), BigNumber.from(101));
         expect(BigNumber.from(100)).to.be.closeTo(BigNumber.from(101), 10);